knocklabs/docs/pages/integrations/overview.md

 Here are the providers we currently support within Knock.
 We're adding more each week.
 If you want us to add a new provider to this list, please let us know through the feedback button at the top of this page.

 ### Customer data platforms
-_For receiving events in Knock, currently in beta.
-If you'd like access, please reach out via the feedback button at the top of this page._

 - [Segment](/integrations/sources/segment)
 - [Rudderstack](/integrations/sources/rudderstack)